 Accounts

 Account Creation.
-In order to use certain features of the Site, you must register for an account (“Account”) and provide certain information about yourself as prompted by the account registration form.
+In order to use certain features of the Site and access the Licensed Materials, you must register for an account (“Account”) and provide certain information about yourself as prompted by the account registration form.
 You represent and warrant that: (a) all required registration information you submit is truthful and accurate; (b) you will maintain the accuracy of such information.
 You may delete your Account at any time, for any reason, by following the instructions on the Site.
 Company may suspend or terminate your Account in accordance with Section 8.

 Account Responsibilities.
 You are responsible for maintaining the confidentiality of your Account login information and are fully responsible for all activities that occur under your Account.
+You shall not share your Account credentials with any third party.
 You agree to immediately notify Company of any unauthorized use, or suspected unauthorized use of your Account or any other breach of security.
 Company cannot and will not be liable for any loss or damage arising from your failure to comply with the above requirements.

-Access to the Site
+Access to the Site; License Grant

 License.
-Subject to these Terms, Company grants you a non-transferable, non-exclusive, revocable, limited license to use and access the Site solely for your own personal, noncommercial use.
+Subject to this Agreement and your compliance with all terms herein, Company grants you a personal, non-exclusive, non-transferable, non-assignable, revocable, limited license to use and access the Site and Licensed Materials solely for your own individual bar examination study purposes.
+This license is for your personal, noncommercial use only.
+You may print or download portions of the Licensed Materials solely for your personal study use, provided that you retain all copyright and other proprietary notices on such copies.
+No other rights are granted.

 Certain Restrictions.
-The rights granted to you in these Terms are subject to the following restrictions: (a) you shall not license, sell, rent, lease, transfer, assign, distribute, host, or otherwise commercially exploit the Site, whether in whole or in part, or any content displayed on the Site; (b) you shall not modify, make derivative works of, disassemble, reverse compile or reverse engineer any part of the Site; (c) you shall not access the Site in order to build a similar or competitive website, product, or service; and (d) except as expressly stated herein, no part of the Site may be copied, reproduced, distributed, republished, downloaded, displayed, posted or transmitted in any form or by any means.
-Unless otherwise indicated, any future release, update, or other addition to functionality of the Site shall be subject to these Terms.
-All copyright and other proprietary notices on the Site (or on any content displayed on the Site) must be retained on all copies thereof.
+The rights granted to you in this Agreement are subject to the following restrictions: (a) you shall not share your Account credentials with any third party; (b) you shall not license, sell, rent, lease, transfer, assign, sublicense, distribute, host, or otherwise commercially exploit the Site or Licensed Materials, whether in whole or in part, or any content displayed therein; (c) you shall not modify, make derivative works of, disassemble, reverse compile, reverse engineer, or scrape any part of the Site or Licensed Materials; (d) you shall not access the Site or Licensed Materials in order to build a similar or competitive website, product, or service; (e) you shall not copy, reproduce, distribute, republish, download, display, post, or transmit any part of the Site or Licensed Materials in any form or by any means except as expressly permitted in Section 2.1; and (f) you shall not remove, alter, or obscure any copyright, trademark, or other proprietary notices on the Site or Licensed Materials (or on any content displayed therein).
+Unless otherwise indicated, any future release, update, or other addition to functionality of the Site or Licensed Materials shall be subject to this Agreement.
+All copyright and other proprietary notices on the Site or Licensed Materials (or on any content displayed therein) must be retained on all permitted copies thereof.

 Modification.
-Company reserves the right, at any time, to modify, suspend, or discontinue the Site (in whole or in part) with or without notice to you.
-You agree that Company will not be liable to you or to any third party for any modification, suspension, or discontinuation of the Site or any part thereof.
+Company reserves the right, at any time, to modify, suspend, or discontinue the Site or Licensed Materials (in whole or in part) with or without notice to you.
+You agree that Company will not be liable to you or to any third party for any modification, suspension, or discontinuation of the Site or Licensed Materials or any part thereof.

 No Support or Maintenance.
-You acknowledge and agree that Company will have no obligation to provide you with any support or maintenance in connection with the Site.
+You acknowledge and agree that Company will have no obligation to provide you with any support or maintenance in connection with the Site or Licensed Materials.